anzemur/api-seed/README.md

 Data seed for adding data to database.

 * ### Tests
-Framework is already test covered, as it should be in future use.
+Template is already test covered, as it should be in future use.

 * ### Admin console
 Server side rendered admin console with users managment, analytics and API admin settings.